What information do we collect from the people that use our website or app?

 As part of your (NoPass™) login request, your organization's NoPass™ administrator(s) may set access policies requiring devices to meet certain security properties in order to login to a service.
 Data about the security properties of your device are collected at the time of login to determine whether your device meets your organization’s policies.
 In general, these security properties are yes/no values, such as whether your phone has a biometric control enabled (fingerprint or face recognition), whether your device is jailbroken, rooted or otherwise in a compromised state, whether your phone has a screen lock, and whether the device’s storage is encrypted.
 We also collect some specific values, like the version of your operating system (i.e. iOS 12.0.1 or Android 8.1), and the version of Identité™ mobile application (NoPass™) you are using.
-As mentioned before, Identité™ mobile application (NoPass™) cannot see personal data on your device, or other applications.
+As mentioned before, Identité™ mobile application (NoPass™) cannot see personal data on

 When do we collect information?

 We may collect information from you when you:

 Create an account

 In general, Identité™ mobile application (NoPass™) cannot access things like your contacts, photos, text messages, and emails.
 However, we do have a few device data permissions that we request to help make the authentication process easier for you.